thesoul214/typescript-cheatsheet/README.md

   }
 ```

-Let's now call our button component inside an **App.js** file then pass some props:
+Let"s now call our button component inside an **App.js** file then pass some props:

 ***App.js***